djjoyjr/bookstore/README.md

 # bookstore
 Created during Week 8 of GW Coding Bootcamp.
-The goal was to create a Book store App using mostely all technologies that we learnt.
+The goal was to create a Book store App using a variety of technologies that we learned.
 It uses Node and MySQL to query and route data to the app and Handlebars to generate the HTML.
 ## Getting Started
 https://powerful-earth-96795.herokuapp.com/
 ## Technologies used